liangxiaodata/KT-AMP/README.md

 # Contact
 If you have any questions or suggestions with the code, please let us know.
-Contact Xiao Liang at laingxiaomath@csu.edu.cn
+Contact Xiao Liang at liangxiaomath@csu.edu.cn